ubitech/arcadia-components/docs/index.md

 ### 1.1 The project

-ARCADIA is designing and implementing a novel development toolkit and orchestrator for the design, development and orchestration of distributed applications over programmable multi-site infrastructure.
-The main novelty of ARCADIA stems from the adoption of a microservices-based development paradigm along with the development of a deployment and runtime policy-aware orchestrator able to deploy and manage the execution of distributed applications denoted in the form of a service graph.
-Reconfiguration-by-design principles are adopted and further specified, aiming at optimal execution of the designed services.
+ARCADIA is a development and orchestration framework for distributed applications.
+ARCADIA is coming up with a software development toolkit and an orchestrator.
+The software development toolkit includes a web-based IDE for the design and development of distributed applications, following a microservices-based development paradigm.
+Each application is denoted in the form of a service graph consisted of application components (or microservices) chained among each other.

+The orchestrator includes a set of intelligent orchestration mechanisms supporting the placement and runtime management of distributed applications over programmable multi-site infrastructure.
+The set of mechanisms regard an optimisation engine supporting the preparation of optimal deployment plans provided through a constraint satisfaction solver, a runtime policies enforcement engine supporting the real-time adaptation of the deployed applications based on a rules-based management system, a monitoring and analytics extraction engine supporting the extraction of advanced insights and forecasts regarding performance aspects of the deployed applications and a multi-site resource manager supporting management of resources coming from one or multiple infrastructure providers.
+The intelligent orchestration mechanisms are combined with a dashboard providing a toolset for the visual design of distributed applications in the form of a service graph, an editor for declaring optimization objectives and runtime policies description, as well as a set of custom views regarding the available and active applications and statistics based on their real-time operation.
+It should be noted that ARCADIA is currently applicable to distributed cloud applications, however it is fully extensible in order to incorporate provision and management of network services -combined with the applications- following the evolution of Software Defined Networking (SDN) and Network Function Virtualization (NFV) technologies.

 ARCADIA's core values include the following: